Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ## Help & Support

-The Dynatrace OneAgent SDK for Node.js is an open source project, currently in beta status.
-The features are fully supported by Dynatrace.
+The Dynatrace OneAgent SDK for Node.js is fully supported by Dynatrace.

 ### Get Help